mo-jsx/larsson/README.md

 [Link To Iconography](https://heroicons.dev/)

-You can find the complete design system and guidelines from where Guts was inspired to use it best.
+You can find the complete design system and guidelines from where Larsson was inspired to use it best.
 [Design System](https://snow-coffee-285.notion.site/dd4e110cfd5d4c44a840ff43e289c3c5?v=9d2f7a1c74f04f81966ab0fa3dee4923)

 ---